Company logo | Codica

 Usage-based pricing

 Usage-based pricing involves charging users based on the amount of content or resources they use.
 Hence, the more users consume, the bigger the final bill.
 Usage-based pricing is not quite popular in SaaS, but certain companies still use it.
-It may not be popular since monetizing certain types of content is impossible based on the usage volume.
-It would be inappropriate for Netflix to charge users for each episode they watch.
+This pricing model may not be popular since monetizing certain types of content is impossible based on the usage volume.
+For example, it would be inappropriate for Netflix to charge users for each episode they watch.
 You get the idea.

 This model is used in utility-minded services and apps.
 For instance, it is commonly used in API-providing companies that charge users based on the number of API calls they make.
 Here’s an example of how OpenWeather allows different numbers of API calls depending on various subscription options.